chaseries/deck-of-cards/README.md

 A deck of cards implemented in Python.

 Hi, Austin.
 This is my version.
 I changed some stuff around that I can explain to you on the phone if you'd like.
 I spent some time on it because I thought it was a pretty interesting little challenge.
-Managing the state `Card` and `Deck` while the API depends on some abstract idea of a suit was an interesting little challenge.
+Managing the state `Card` and `Deck` while the API depends on some abstract idea of a suit was tricky, but I think I got close to a good start.

 So, if you're interested, check out the code in `deck.py`.